aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 resources, for the purpose of identify potential on-site trainings for their communities.
-Staying current can be a challenge, with numerous updates and releases throughout the year, and especially if these activities are not explicitly scheduled as part of a facilitator’s duties, so devoting time to this pursuit, each week if possible, but at a minimum each month, is highly recommended.
+Staying current can be a challenge, with numerous updates and releases throughout the year, and especially if these activities are not explicitly scheduled as part of a Facilitator’s duties, so devoting time to this pursuit, each week if possible, but at a minimum each month, is highly recommended.

-In addition to seeking information to enhance one's own knowledge of ACI, facilitators should also look for existing resources and materials that can be used by their research user community.
-Examples of these kinds of materials are listed in the following sections and may overlap with the tutorials and documents listed as resources for facilitator training.
+In addition to seeking information to enhance one's own knowledge of ACI, Facilitators should also look for existing resources and materials that can be used by their research user community.
+Examples of these kinds of materials are listed in the following sections and may overlap with the tutorials and documents listed as resources for Facilitator training.

 The rest of this chapter discusses resource types and specific